tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - How light interacts with the building
 - How does the angle of the sun interact with the building
+- Size of opening determines light intensity
+- Orientation of openings to reduce light or produce indirect light
 -

 #### View